Neptune-Sky/VanillaUpgrades/README.md

 **New UI:**

+- Show how many mods are actively loaded in the main menu.
 - Toggles for disabling adaptation and snapping in the build grid.
-- New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
+- New HUD in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
+This can be toggled between an addition to the vanilla UI and its own floating window.
 - World time view, and reimplementation of 1.35's indicator saying how long you've been timewarping for.

 **New Unit Displays:**